Branded Animations

 PROLOGUE FILMS, 2003 & 2004

-Created the typographic theme for HP commercials.
-This was done by elaborating on ads provided by an already intact vision for the brand.
-The type was originally centered in bordered frames and would reveal based on the camera’s position.
-This evolved into typography that would split apart at the borderless frame edges.
+Developed the typographic theme for HP commercials, building on an existing brand vision provided by the client.
+The original type was centered within bordered frames and revealed according to the camera’s position, which evolved into typography that split apart along the edges of borderless frames.

 GHOST HOUSE PICTURES